zhuoyumiao/homepage/README.md

 npm install

 # Open index.html directly in the browser
-# or use a simple local server (example with VSCode Live Server extension)
+# or use a simple local server

 ## Author & Link
 Author: Zhuoyu Miao